-- i) Candidates joining the programme are required to pay admission fee and tuition fee. - ii) Admission fee is Rs.10,000/- (ten thousand only) payable to the 'AERC Evening Programme' at the beginning of the programme. - iii) Tuition fee is Rs.10,000/- (ten thousand only) per course, payable before the beginning of each quarter. - iv) In addition, caution money is also charged i.e., Rs.10,000/- (refundable) at the time of admission. - v) The above fee is in addition to registration, examination, synopsis submission, thesis and viva voce examination fee payable to the University of Karachi at different stages.
+- i.
+Candidates joining the programme are required to pay admission fee and tuition fee. - ii.
+Admission fee is Rs.10,000/- (ten thousand only) payable to the 'AERC Fall Programme' at the beginning of the programme. - iii.
+Tuition fee is Rs.10,000/- (ten thousand only) per course, payable before the beginning of each quarter. - iv.
+In addition, caution money is also charged i.e., Rs.10,000/- (refundable) at the time of admission. - v.
+Repeater Students are also required to pay the prevailing tuition fee per course. - vi.
+The above fee is in addition to registration, examination, synopsis submission, thesis and viva voce examination fee payable to the University of Karachi at different stages.